Extension and trace for nonlocal operators: Preliminaries

-This is a seminorm, actually a norm on $\vd$, because if a nonzero function $u$ vanishes a.e. in $D$, then by the positivity of $\nu$, the increments between $D^c$ and $D$ yield a positive value of $\ED(u,u)$.
-Furthermore, $\vd_0$ is a Hilbert space with this norm \cite[Lemma~2.3]{MR3318251}, \cite[Lemma~3.4]{2017arXiv170201054R}.
+This is a seminorm, actually a norm on $\vd$, because if a nonzero function $u$ vanishes {\em a.e.} in $D$, then by the strict positivity of $\nu$, the increments between $D^c$ and $D$ yield a positive value of $\ED(u,u)$.
+Furthermore, $\vd_0$ is a Hilbert space with this norm \cite[Lemma~2.3]{MR3318251}, \cite[Lemma~3.4]{MR3738190}.
 The completeness of $\vd_0$ is also a consequence of the completeness of $\vd$.
-The latter is not given in \cite{MR3318251, 2017arXiv170201054R}, but it was verified in \cite{MR3651008} for the fractional Laplacian.
-We present a short proof which only uses the local strict positivity of $\nu$. \begin{lemma} If $|D|<\infty$, then $\vd$ is complete with the norm $\|\cdot\|_{\vd}$. \end{lemma} \begin{proof} If $\emptyset \ne U\subset\subset D$, then
+The latter is not given in \cite{MR3318251, MR3738190}, but it was verified in \cite{MR3651008} for the fractional Laplacian.
+We present a short proof which uses only the fact that $\nu$ is locally bounded away from zero. \begin{lemma} If $D$ is bounded, then $\vd$ is complete with the norm $\|\cdot\|_{\vd}$. \end{lemma} \begin{proof} If $\emptyset \ne U\subset\subset D$, then